haizailache999/Image-Registration/README.md

 # ATOM: align tissue plane back to organ volume dataset
-ATOM is a dataset which
+This is ATOM dataset with RegisMCAN code.

 ## Data